Yggdrasil grants for research stays in Norway

 Norwegian institutions may apply for grants for research stays in Norway to highly qualified Ph.D. students and younger researchers from some 50 countries.

-The programme is currently undergoing an evaluation, and no calls are planned with deadline in 2013.
-Any new calls will be published at our website.
+The programme is currently undergoing an evaluation, and no calls are planned.

 The Yggdrasil mobility programme promotes the internationalisation of Norwegian research by granting support to international Ph.D. students and younger researchers in connection with research stays in Norway.
 The programme seeks to stimulate new networks or strengthen existing ones as well as to make Norway an attractive research destination for international researchers early in their careers.